25 Awesome at-Home Raspberry Pi Project Ideas

 10 – Christmas lights manager

-You’ve probably seen these Christmas decoration videos that are all the rage in December.
-People have decorated their houses and gardens and animated them with music for exceptional results.
+You’ve probably seen those holiday decorating videos that are all the rage in December.
+People have decorated their homes and gardens and set them to music for extraordinary results.
+You know, something like that:

-Well, it is possible to use a Raspberry Pi to manage intelligence on this kind of project.
-As you can see in the photo of the installation above, it’s not a simple project to put in place, but it’s worth it.
+Well, it’s possible to use a Raspberry Pi as the brain for this kind of project.
+As you can see in the photo of the installation above, it’s not an easy project to set up, but it’s worth it.

 You will need a relay to plug all the lights (like this one on Amazon), a lot of wires and probably a waterproof outdoor speaker to play the music simultaneously.